-Ten years after the successful restoration of elk to their historic Virginia range, the Virginia Department of Wildlife Resources (DWR) is accepting applications for its first elk hunting season through March 30, 2022.
+Over ten years after the successful restoration of elk to their historic Virginia range, the Virginia Department of Wildlife Resources (DWR) continues to accept applications for its annual elk hunt in late March.
 The fact that an elk season in Virginia can even be considered is a testament to successful wildlife management and a growing and healthy elk herd.

 “Instituting the first-ever managed elk hunt a mere decade after restoration is an indicator that the state’s elk herd is growing, sustainable and healthy.
 In short, it marks a conservation milestone for Virginia,” said Mark Baker of the Rocky Mountain Elk Foundation (RMEF).

 In addition to providing both funding and volunteer support that led to Virginia’s initial elk restoration in 2012, RMEF, with perhaps the best tagline in the business – Hunting is Conservation – also made key contributions to successful restorations in Kentucky, Missouri, North Carolina, Tennessee, West Virginia and Wisconsin.
-Working together, states and RMEF are restoring elk herds across much of the eastern United States.
+Working together, states and RMEF are restoring elk herds across much of the eastern United States in elk management zones.

 Dating back to 1990, RMEF and its partners completed 1,299 conservation and hunting heritage outreach projects in the above-mentioned states that conserved 146,467 acres of elk habitat.